hridoymahmud71/Telr/README.md

 ```bash
 php artisan vendor:publish --provider="TelrGateway\TelrServiceProvider"
 ```
-After that you can create the telr transaction table by running the migrations command:
+After that you can create the telr transaction table by running the migrations command: *If you are facing issue with the `response` colulmn as json due to mariadb version, you can use longtext

 ```bash
 php artisan migrate